lueck1803/interia-PT/inertia PT/Masterthesis/To Do (Masterthesis).md

   ![[Pasted image 20251118121845.png]] (Hecht2021)
 - Something (Weaks-chanderler potential) is hard to parallelize
 - $\mathcal{S}=\frac{\varepsilon}{\zeta U_{0}\sigma}$ gives us a measure for how much can particles overlap?
+- Coexisting phases in non equilibrium systems are the binodals ⟹ when you start in a uniformal regime you don't see the binodal
+- in equ